 You’re not going to be seeing your mates as often once you’re at university, so whether it's over a zoom call or a socially distanced park meet-up, it's definitely worth spending a bit of quality time with your pals before you head off.

 2. Check out the area you’ll be living in

-If it’s not too far, plan a day out to your potential home-to-be with your mates and have a look around.
-If it’s the other end of the country, have a google about the best places for students new to the city, or find your uni on TSR and ask others who’ve lived there for their recommendations.
+Give yourself a headstart by getting onto Google and searching for the best places for students new to the city, or find your uni on TSR and ask others who’ve lived there for their recommendations.

 It’ll be really useful to know the basics before you start.
 What’s the easiest way to get to uni?
-Are there night buses to get you home after a pint or five?
+Are there night buses to get you home after a late one?
 Which supermarkets are in walking distance?
 If you know the answers to these before moving, your new city won’t feel so alien when you arrive.

 3. Get ready for halls

 Pretty soon, you're going to be living amongst a whole bunch of other students, and peace and quiet will seem like a thing of the past...

 Get ready for the transition by setting up some kind of insurance policy to protect your belongings against theft or damage (but check your halls don't have this included first.)
 It's also a good idea to get together all of your relevant documents: acceptance letters, enrolment info, accommodation booking confirmation and anything else that's handy will ensure there's no mix-ups or delays on moving day.

 Make sure you also check what your halls provides.
 Many universities and accommodation providers will include an automatic level of insurance cover in the room.
 Some come with toasters, kettles and everything you could ever need, others just provide the basics.

 Check out your halls' website for more info, or find and chat with other students staying in your accommodation here.